-The Suicide Mortality Review Committee (SUMRC) is an independent committee that reviews and advises the Health Quality & Safety Commission on how to reduce the number of suicide deaths in New Zealand.
+The Suicide Mortality Review Committee (SuMRC) is an independent committee that reviews and advises the Health Quality & Safety Commission on how to reduce the number of suicide deaths in Aotearoa New Zealand.

-The Committee has a maximum of eight members appointed by the Commission.
+The Committee comprises eight members, appointed by the Commission.
 The current chair of the Committee is Professor Rob Kydd.

 Contact us at email@example.com if you would like more information about the SUMRC.

 Aotearoa New Zealand has a high suicide rate – each week, on average, more than 10 people die by suicide.
 Suicide is devastating for all those personally affected and is a tragedy for society as a whole.
 The SuMRC acknowledges the grief of the families, whānau and friends whose loss has contributed to the statistics.